BenGedi/ReduxWeatherApp/README.md

 # ReduxWeatherApp

 ###Description###
-Weather forcast application, users are able to search for a city in the US and see it's weather forcast for the next 5 days.
+Weather forecast application, users are able to search for a city in the US and see it's weather forecast for the next 5 days.
 Each searched city is added to a table which display the temperature, pressure and hunmidity as a line charts.

 Using: openWeatherMap API, Google maps API, react Sparklelines charts.